bruno-medeiros1/bruno-medeiros1/README.md

 ## About me:

+I'm a web developer by day and a game developer by night. 🕹️

-The idea of programming has always been something that has fascinated me since I started to get involved in technology.
+The idea of programming has always been something that has fascinated me since I started to get involved with technology.
 After finishing high school, this desire to know how to program, create games, applications and learn several programming languages increased.
-This is what motivated me to study for computer engineering, attending now my 3st year of Degree in Computer Engineering at 𝗨𝗧𝗔𝗗.
+Today, I continue to push myself to learn something new and build new knowledge about my favourite topics.

 ## Skills